birchill/10ten-ja-reader/CONTRIBUTING.md

 Pre-release checks:

-- If we've made changes to the build setup at all, it's good to run `yarn zip-src` and verify that the generated zip file can actually be used to build the add-on for Firefox.
+- If we've made changes to the build setup at all, it's good to run `pnpm zip-src` and verify that the generated zip file can actually be used to build the add-on for Firefox.

   e.g.

   ```
-  yarn zip-src
+  pnpm zip-src
   mkdir ~/test-src
   cp dist-src/10ten-ja-reader-<version>-src.zip ~/test-src/test.zip
   cd ~/test-src
   unzip test.zip
   # Check it builds
-  yarn install
+  pnpm install
-  yarn build:firefox
+  pnpm build:firefox
   # Check it runs
-  yarn start:firefox
+  pnpm start:firefox
   # Clean up
   cd ..
   rm -rf ~/test-src